makomba/local-sundial-time-eqt-app-widget/README.md

 Display:
 - First time in digits: clock with the device time (HH:MM:SS)
 - Second time in digits: clock with the UTC time (HH:MM:SS)
-- Three time in digits: clock with the calculated local sundial time (HH:MM:SS)
+- Third time in digits: clock with the calculated local sundial time (HH:MM:SS)

 Calculating:
 - get the device time.